Skip to main content

 Functions

 Functions are a set of features enabling developers to extend the native capabilities of Satellites using Rust or TypeScript.
-They let you define serverless behaviors directly within your containerized smart contract.
+They let you define serverless behaviors directly within your containerized environment.

 Functions hooks flow